rajiva1/stock-gain-tax-import/README.md

 Ameritrade provide a TXF file.
 They only provide a PDF file containing Form 1099-B.

+## Update for 2020

+TD Ameritrade reports may not work anymore because I don't have a current sample.
+For Charles Schwab, a minor change in column boundaries was required for "VARIOUS" dates.

 ## Update for 2018

 There were minor layout changes in the PDF files.
 For TD Ameritrade, that